UkiDLucas/book-wabi-sabi/en/Wabi Sabi.md

 I like to surround myself by nature, old useful things and antique furniture, not because they are fancy, but because they are simple and have quality lacking in modern plastic disposables.

+This is probably the first lesson we can learn here: your possessions should be well selected, serve purpose, have timeless appeal.

 #### Imperfection in Wabi Sabi

+Japanese, over many centuries learned to appreciate ideals of natural simplicity.
+The most treasured objects have proved to be useful over a very long time.
+Many such objects are far from perfect, they may carry patina of years past, chips and dings, they may be slightly faded.
 The concept of imperfection is at the core of meaning of Wabi Sabi.
-Japanese, over many centuries learned to appreciate ideals of natural simplicity, where especially valuable are objects that have proved to be useful over a very long time.

 The closest examples in Western culture that I can think are a pocket knife, swing chair, or golden heirloom grandpa's watch that has been passed over the generations.

-In Japan, the hand made tea bowl with an odd shape, or an intentional imperfections could provide infinitely more value to the connoisseur than a perfect factory specimen.
-I think, that intuitively we all can understand and appreciate handiwork that is imperfect, yet better than perfect.
+In Japan, the hand made tea bowl with an odd shape, sometimes an intentional imperfection, could provide infinitely more value to the connoisseur than a perfect factory specimen.

+I think, we can intuitively understand and appreciate the masterful handiwork that is imperfect, as better than perfect factory replica.
+This concept has always been at the core or art value.

 Today, we are living in the culture were perfection is a norm and requirement.
 Perfect grades, plastic perfect body, perfect and newest versions to things we posses.
 So many of us do not attempt great things because we know we have no shot at perfect execution.